 In hopes that the subs soon would be there

 The supers were nestled all snug in their beds,

 while visions of change orders danced in their heads.

 And Rick in his vest, and Zack in his shirt

 Were calming their brains from a days worth of work.

 When out on the lawn there arose such a clatter,

 Newell sprang from his bed to see what was the matter.

-Away to the window Rick flew like a flash,
+Away to the window Mike flew like a flash,

 Tore open the shutters and threw up the sash.